.NET HELP

 Creating Lists

-To start using List class, you first need to include the System.Collections generic namespace in your code:
+To start using the List class, you first need to include the System.Collections generic namespace in your code:

 using System.Collections.Generic;